 It depends on the category and your product.
 Entrants in the food, drink and beauty categories will be contacted for samples and must provide three samples per entry for the judging process.
 For entries in other categories you may be contacted at a later date if a judging sample is required.

 When will the final winners be announced to the public?

-Click here to start the submission process
+Click here to read the Judges bios.

 Rules & Regulations